Orange-OpenSource/ns-O-RAN-flexric/README.md

 1. First you need to run script 'python3 gui_trigger.py' in 'ns-3-mmwave-oran' folder, which will be responsible to push ns3 KPIs to database
 2. In your browser, type 127.0.0.1:8000 or 'NS3_HOST':8000 (e.g 127.0.0.1:8000).<br />
  It take up to 5 minutes to deploy portal, depends on HW.
+3. Connect to FlexRic by run Flexric in the bachground and mark on webpage 'Connect to FlexRIC'
-3. Click on webpage 'Show form', choose run flags values and click 'Start', you should see Cells and UEs on grid shortly. <br />
+4. Click on webpage 'Show form',choose run flags values and click 'Start', you should see Cells and UEs on grid shortly. <br />
  GUI will run 'scenario-zero-with_parallel_loging.cc' with user defined run flags. <br />
  Runtime logs from ns-3 will be saved in 'ns-3-mmwave-oran/ns3_run.log' file.
-4. To see current KPIs, click 'Source Data'.
+5. To see current KPIs, click 'Source Data'.
  If FlexRIC connection is enabled, GUI KPIs will refresh only when xApp is running and Indication messages are exchanged. <br />
  If FlexRIC is disabled in GUI, GUI KPIs will refresh every 1s.
+6. To run  xapp_rc_handover_ctrl on GUI, at first you need to set the ric taap prameters as show in this figure [Click here to view the RIC TaaP Parameters](docs/RicTaap_prameters1.png) then Navigate to '/path/to/flexric./build/examples/xApp/c/ctrl/xapp_rc_handover_ctrl ' .and then run './xapp_rc_handover_ctrl' and wait some seconds.
-5. To stop simulation, click 'Stop' on 'Show Form' window.
+7. To stop simulation, click 'Stop' on 'Show Form' window.
-6. To close GUI if not needed, please use command 'docker-compose down' in 'ns-3-mmwave-oran/GUI' folder.
+8. To close GUI if not needed, please use command 'docker-compose down' in 'ns-3-mmwave-oran/GUI' folder.

  ![ns-O-RAN](fig/6.png)

-7. **[Optional Step]** If you would like to observe KPIs from Grafana, which allows to observe past simulations, check the next section.
+9. **[Optional Step]** If you would like to observe KPIs from Grafana, which allows to observe past simulations, check the next section.

 #### 6.4.4 Observe KPIs with Grafana
 1. Grafana is being deployed together with GUI through Docker Compose.<br />